 Even if the much-reduced number of cows in the locality during the 1870s and 1880s still used a ‘traditional’ route through the steep-sided gully in Bulman’s Wood, why would Armstrong care to preserve this?
 Cows are not eels, and the Ouseburn is not the Sargasso Sea.
 For a practical man like Armstrong, and probably for countless others before him, the sensible herding route would have been down the long-existing Jesmond Vale Lane.

-The ‘new park is rapidly progressing towards completion’, started the report.
+The ‘new park is rapidly progressing towards completion’, began the report.

 ‘The ivy-covered mill on the eminence immediately above [the bank] has for many years been a conspicuous object of interest from the vale beneath’, explained the period writer, meaning the old windmill in Armstrong Park.